-At Exeter City Academy we have a progression pathway, which allows players to develop at their own speed and progress to higher levels if and when they are ready.
-This starts off at our advanced development centres.
+At the Exeter City Academy there are three-tiers of Player Progression Pathway, which allows players to develop at their own speed and progress to the next level if and when they are ready.

-George Friend was the first player to develop through the club's progression pathway system – attending the advanced development centre in Barnstaple before making it into the Exeter City first team.
+George Friend was the first player to develop through the club's player progression pathway, attending the Barnstaple ADC before progressing all the way through to the first team.

-He was then sold to Wolverhampton Wanderers and made his Premier League debut against Manchester United at Old Trafford before going on to captain Middlesborough in England’s top flight.
+George was then sold to Wolverhampton Wanderers, making his debut against Manchester United at Old Trafford, before going on to captain Middlesbrough in the Premier League.